microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-assign-azureadroles.md

 ## Step 5: User self-activates their eligible assignment

-An incident ticket CONTOSO: Security-012345 has been raised in Contoso's incident management system and the company requires that all employee's refresh tokens b invalidated.
+An incident ticket CONTOSO: Security-012345 has been raised in Contoso's incident management system and the company requires that all employee's refresh tokens be invalidated.
 As a member of IT Helpdesk, the user is responsible for fulfilling this task.

 First, start the Authenticator app on your phone and open Aline Dupuy's account.

 Sign in to Graph Explorer as Aline.
+You may use an incognito session or an anonymous browser for this step.
+By doing so, you will not interrupt your current session as a user in the Global Administrator role.
+Alternatively, you can interrupt your current session by logging out of Graph Explorer and logging back in as Aline.

-You'll first change your password because this was specified during account creation.
+Logged in as Aline, you'll first change your password because this was specified during account creation.
 Then, because the administrator configured your account for MFA, you'll be prompted to set up your account in the Authenticator app and be challenged for MFA sign-in.
 This is because PIM requires that all active role assignments require Azure MFA.

 After signing in, activate your User Administrator role for five hours.